Weekend Getaways From Bangalore for Couples

 The first name that always comes to my mind in this range is Chikmagalur which is the land of coffee and rolling hills.

-The first time I drove into Chikmagalur, the smell of coffee blossoms in the air told me I’d found something special.
+When you drive into Chikmagalur, the smell of coffee blossoms in the air which is a sign that you have found something special.
 Spread across mist-covered hills, this little town is often called the coffee capital of Karnataka and rightly so.
-But beyond coffee, it’s the landscapes of lush estates, mountain trails and wide-open skies that make it one of my favorite weekend getaways.
+But beyond coffee, it’s the landscapes of lush estates, mountain trails and wide-open skies that make it one of my favorite couple weekend getaways from Bangaluru.

-One morning, I trekked up Mullayanagiri, the highest peak in Karnataka.
-The climb wasn’t too hard but every step opened up views that left me speechless.
-The clouds drifting across valleys, green carpets of plantations stretching for miles and the wind was so strong that it felt like it could lift me up.
-Standing at the top with the world spread out below, I felt both tiny and infinite at the same time.
+One morning, you can trek up Mullayanagiri, the highest peak in Karnataka.
+The climb is not too hard but every step opens up views that leave you speechless.
+The clouds drift across valleys, green carpets of plantations stretching for miles and the wind is so strong that it feels like it could lift you up.
+Standing at the top with the world spread out below, it feels both tiny and infinite at the same time.

 And then there are the quieter moments like sipping freshly brewed coffee in a rustic homestay, walking through plantations with a local guide who knows every tree or simply watching the mist roll in as the sun sets.
 For me, Chikmagalur is the kind of place where you go to recharge not just your body but your spirit.